Cherry Hardwood Electronics Enclosure — Design Summary¶

 - The 45° joint geometry is tolerant of small rail angle changes — it will still seat and engage with a few mil of cup present.

-- Species matching on the wall plate means both parts cup similarly, partially canceling the effect at the joint interface.
+- Species matching on the Wall Dock means both parts cup similarly, partially canceling the effect at the joint interface.

 This is a transient effect during rapid humidity swings, not a permanent condition.
 Design for it with back-face finishing rather than increased clearance.